How Much Does Order Fulfillment Cost?

 2. Receiving, Intake, and Storage

 Your logistics provider will charge you to receive and process new shipments to their facility.
 They will also charge a fee for storing your inventory, which may increase depending on the length of time your goods sit unsold in their facility.
+Warehousing costs include storage fees, usually charged per square foot or pallet, plus inventory management costs, like software and labor to keep track of everything.
+On top of that, you have to pay for utilities and overheads like electricity and security to keep the warehouse running smoothly.

 3. Order Fulfillment, Kitting, and Return